Whitby Jet, History of the Jet Industry in Whitby

 Jet Workshop by Frank Meadow Sutcliffe – Buy this photo as a print here.

-Wanting to cut down the amount of time it took to fashion the little beads, Tremlett asked the local lathe worker, Mathew Hill, to create a range of beads using his lathe…a request that ultimately led to the start of the jet industry in Whitby.
+Wanting to cut down the time it took to fashion the little beads, Tremlett asked the local lathe worker, Mathew Hill, to create a range of beads using his lathe…a request that ultimately led to the start of the jet industry in Whitby.

-By 1850 the area boasted over 50 workshops employing a total of 1400 men.
+By 1850, the area boasted over 50 workshops, employing 1400 men.

 The great exhibition